Raveena-29/c-programming-language/README.md

 ---
 ## COMMENTS
 - Comments can be used to explain code, and to make it more readable.
 It can also be used to prevent execution when testing alternative code.
-- Comments can be singled-lined or multi-lined.
+- Comments can be single-lined or multi-lined.
 ---

 **Single-line Comments**